anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

 - Request and Response Validation in REST Client Classes (aka REST Service Proxies) (Maven configuration parameter)

-- Object Validation inside builders when objects are created (defined in UML model or as Maven configuration parameter for all generated objects)<br><br>
+- Object Validation inside builders when objects are created (defined in UML model or as Maven configuration parameter for all generated objects)<br>

 <br>